 - Hong Kong photography tour with a professional photographer – book here

 - Hong Kong vintage photo tour – book here

 - Hong Kong street art photo tour – book here

 I’m going to tell you from the start – don’t expect to find cheap accommodation in Hong Kong – it is one of the most overcrowded cities in the world.
 Below are my accommodation recommendations based on budget:

 - Luxury – Hotel Icon – excellent service, incredible views and infinity pool, spacious rooms, excellent staff

 - Mid budget – Kerry Hotel – incredible infinity pool, great value for money, excellent views, good location

 - Budget – Owl Hostel – excellent location in the heart of the city, clean rooms, friendly staff

 If you’re planning to visit the Choi Hung Estate in Hong Kong, I hope that this guide helped you plan your trip.
+I’m sure you’ll love this colorful place so make sure to add it to your itinerary!
 If you have any questions, don’t hesitate to let me know in the comments section below.

 May the travel bug bite you!